SondreWold/comp_rep_study/notes/meetings/july_30.md

 This "something" might not be distributed equally across the layers.
 What happens if we only take the difference layer and component wise?

 $M$ and $echo$ has some overlap.
 Specifically:
-- In the five first layers, the encoder layernorms are completely shared.
-The decoder norms are also shared to a great extent.
 - In all layers for both the encoder and decoder, there is little sharing between the linear layers, which are also extremely sparse.
 ![base_echo_fraction](./figures/base_VS_echo_fraction.png)